aniketfuryrocks/MangoBox/README.md

 # Inspiration ☝

 ### MangoChat:
-A chat room for mango market users based on this [backlog](https://trello.com/c/n2HgLkvt/102-%F0%9F%91%B9-trollbox) on the mango markets community trello board.
+A chat room for mango market users based on this [backlog](https://trello.com/c/n2HgLkvt/102-%F0%9F%91%B9-trollbox) on the mango markets community trello board with whom we will be working during the fellowship.
 It helps the users of mango markets to connect with each other and more over provides a sand-boxed experience in the form of a browser extension to that the core user experience of mango markets is not disturbed.

 ### MangoTui:
 A tui client which shows the prices of various cryptocurrencies in realtime  right from the user's own terminal.